 Oliver and his twin brother James attended an open audition when they were 14 years old in 2000 for Harry Potter and the Philosopher’s Stone.
 The twins were cast as George and Fred Weasley, respectively.
 They are among the few Potter actors to have an appearance in all eight films.

-Since the Harry Potter Exhibition opened in 2009, Oliver and James have toured around with it, promoting the exhibition in different cities and countries.
-They also attended the Harry Potter Celebration in Orlando among other Potter cast mates in early 2014.
+Since Harry Potter: The Exhibition opened in 2009, Oliver and James have toured around with it, promoting the exhibition in different cities and countries.
+They also attended “A Celebration of Harry Potter” in Orlando among other Potter castmates in early 2014.

 Oliver and James are well known philanthropists.
 They planted trees at the National Forest in Leicestershire, where birch and ash wood that helped make the Harry Potter broomsticks was replanted by the boys.
 They both took part in the football tournament known as the Celebrity World Cup Soccer Six alongside other celebrity sports fans.
 They are both part of Vigin Money Money Giving drive.
 Oliver focused on raising money for RNLI lifeguards.

 The twins’ biggest charity is Helping Harry Help Others, in memory of an 11-year-old boy named Harry Moseley who the twins always visited when he was hospitalized.
 Moseley lost a four-year battle with brain cancer.
 Oliver and James took part in a skydive for Cancer Research UK in Australia in his memory and to raise money for the charity.
 They wear the charity’s bracelets on a daily basis.

 Oliver also supports the charities WellChild, Teenage Cancer Trust, and Great Ormond Street.